Business Setup In UAE

 Although the technical, administrative, and financial aspects of company formation in Dubai can seem intimidating, following a simple step-by-step process with the right support, is far more straightforward and affordable than you might expect.
 We have assisted many companies in establishing themselves in various free zones and can break down the 6-step process into six basic steps.

 Choose your business activity

 A business’s nature affects which free zones it can or should operate in.
 A free zone that primarily permits certain businesses, such as media, medicine or transport, is often a good idea, regardless of the restrictions.
 Also consider the transportation links.
 Your business will probably benefit greatly from free zones located near airports or ports if it relies heavily on imports and exports.

 Choose your company name

 Identify a company name that adheres to UAE naming conventions before you commit.
 It is forbidden to use names with offensive language, as well as names that refer to Allah, Him, or to any other religious, sectarian, or political group, such as the FBI or Mafia.
 If you are naming your business after a person, it must be their full name and not an initial or abbreviation.

 Finalise all incorporation paperwork

 As part of your application, you are required to provide a copy of shareholders’ passports along with your company name and activity.
 In some free zones, you will need more documentation, such as a business plan or a Non-Objection Certificate (NOC), which you can obtain from your current sponsor.
-Paperwork is perhaps the most taxing of all these steps, however, if it is handled properly.
 Our business setup consultants in dubai can assist with the paperwork and advise you accordingly.